 - User impersonation

 - Physical device infiltration

 - Communications eavesdropping

 - Cloud provider access (back-door)

 Notably for an email system with cryptography, then these dangers remain, and because long-term hacking risks are tied to data persistence.

 When it comes to communications security, it is vital to understand that client-data security is all about protecting copies.

 For Absolute Security, KeyMail eliminates all third-party copies.
 Accordingly—of the six classes of vulnerability listed above, with KeyMail 5/6 are rendered impossible.
 Ergo we have just one attack-vector left for the potential hacker—physical device infiltration.
 But this latter option is the most difficult to break into, requiring the attacker to traverse firewalls and virus checking software using highly sophisticated intrusion methods.

-And for anyone who wished to avoid even this latter kind of attack, the entire KeyMail system can run from a USB Key/Thumb/Flash-drive—a world’s first—where files go directly from one USB Key to another.
+And for anyone who wished to avoid even this latter kind of attack, the entire KeyMail system can run from a USB-Flash-Drive—a world’s first—where files go directly from one USB-Flash-Drive to another.